blackwood/highlight-to-google-calendar/README.md

 yarn watch
 ```

-Starts the watcher for building project when a file changed.
+Starts the watcher for building project when src file changes.

 ## Building